pfe-rs/izvestaji/content/zbornik/2025/simulacije-autonomnog-drona.md

 ---
-title: Simulacije autonomnog drona za praćenje objekta summary : Projekat koji se bavi simulacijama autonomnog drona za praćenje objekata rađen na letnjem kampu za stare polaznike 2025. godine čiji su autori Ana Bogdanović i Lana Lejić.
+title: Simulations of an Autonomous Drone for Object Tracking
+summary: A project focused on simulating an autonomous drone for object tracking, conducted at the 2025 Summer Camp for Senior Participants, authored by Ana Bogdanović and Lana Lejić.
 svg_image: /images/zbornik/2025/simulacije-autonomnog-drona/grafabs.svg
 ---

-**Autori:**

-Ana Bogdanović, učenica II razreda Matematičke gimnazije u Beogradu
+**Authors:**

+Ana Bogdanović, 2nd-year student at the Mathematical Grammar School in Belgrade

-Lana Lejić, učenica III razreda Gimnazije Jovan Cvijić u Modriči
+Lana Lejić, 3rd-year student at Jovan Cvijić Grammar School in Modriča

-**Mentori:**
+**Mentors:**

 Aleksa Račić,

 Nikola Drakulić,

 Đorđe Marjanović,

-Ključne reči: autonomni dron, praćenje objekta, Kalmanov filter, A* algoritam, simulacija, ArduPilot, Gazebo
+Keywords: autonomous drone, object tracking, Kalman filter, A* algorithm, simulation, ArduPilot, Gazebo

 ## Apstrakt